 Given the current strength of the economy, growth through acquisition is becoming a viable option for small and medium-sized Irish businesses.
 Ireland’s merger market is showing huge signs of improvement as reported in William Fry’s mid-year 2018 M&A review.
-The review outlined that there were 76 deals worth €70.9bn completed in the first half of the year.
+The review outlined that there were 76 deals worth €70.9bn completed in the first half of 2018.

-The benefit of buying an existing business are manifold.
+The benefits of buying an existing business are manifold.
 Buyers can benefit from acquiring a well-known brand, a strong customer or client base, an established supply network, key management team, critical licences or a strong physical location.

-Below we outline a number of factors for buyers to consider which can help reduce the risks when acquiring a business and help ensure you receive value for money on your investment.
+Below we outline a number of factors for buyers to consider which can help reduce the risks when acquiring a business and ensure you receive value for money on your investment.

 Target the right business for you